Kiev offensive (1920): Ukrainian involvement

-The government of the Ukrainian People's Republic (UPR) faced from early 1919 mounting attacks on the territory it claimed.
+Since early 1919, the government of the Ukrainian People's Republic (UPR) faced mounting attacks on the territory it claimed.
 It had lost control over most of Ukraine, which became divided among several disparate powers: Anton Denikin's Whites, the Red Army and pro-Soviet formations, Nestor Makhno's Revolutionary Insurgent Army in the southeast, the Kingdom of Romania in the southwest, Poland, and various bands lacking any political ideology.
 During the Polish–Ukrainian War, UPR forces fought the Polish Army.
 An armistice was signed by the combatants on 1 September 1919; it foresaw common action against the Bolsheviks.

 The city of Kiev had undergone numerous changes of government.
 The UPR was established in 1917; a Bolshevik uprising was suppressed in January 1918.
 The Red Army took Kiev in February, followed by the Army of the German Empire in March; Ukrainian forces retook the city in December.
 In February 1919, the Red Army regained control.
 In August, it was taken first by the UPR and then by Denikin's army.
 The Soviets were in control again from December 1919 (the Ukrainian Soviet Socialist Republic had its temporary capital in Kharkiv).

 By the time of the Polish offensive, the UPR had been defeated by the Red Army and controlled only a small sliver of land near the territory administered by Poland.
 Under these circumstances, Petliura saw no choice but to accept Piłsudski's offer of joining an alliance with Poland despite many unresolved territorial disputes between the two nations.
-Already on 16 November 1919, Polish forces took over Kamianets-Podilskyi and the surrounding areas and the Polish authorities allowed the UPR to establish its official state structures there, including military recruiting (while advancing Poland's own claims to the territory).
-On 2 December, Ukrainian diplomats led by Andriy Livytskyi declared giving up Ukrainian claims to Eastern Galicia and western Volhynia, in return for Poland's recognition of Ukrainian (UPR) independence.
-Petliura had thus accepted the territorial gains Poland made in the course of the Polish–Ukrainian War, when it defeated the West Ukrainian People's Republic (WUPR), a Ukrainian statehood attempt in Volhynia and eastern Eastern Galicia.
+By 16 November 1919, Polish forces had taken over Kamianets-Podilskyi and the surrounding areas, and the Polish authorities allowed the UPR to establish its official state structures there, including military recruiting (while advancing Poland's own claims to the territory).
+On 2 December, Ukrainian diplomats led by Andriy Livytskyi declared that they had given up Ukrainian claims to Eastern Galicia and western Volhynia, in return for Poland's recognition of Ukrainian (UPR) independence.
+Petliura had thus accepted the territorial gains Poland made in the course of the Polish–Ukrainian War, when it defeated the West Ukrainian People's Republic (WUPR), a Ukrainian statehood attempt in Volhynia and Eastern Galicia.
 The two regions were largely Ukrainian populated but had a significant Polish minority.

 On 21 April 1920, Piłsudski and a three-man Directorate of Ukraine, led by Petliura, agreed to the Treaty of Warsaw.
 The treaty has been known as the Petliura–Piłsudski Pact, but it was signed by Polish Deputy Foreign Minister Jan Dąbski and Livytskyi.
 The text of the agreement was kept secret and it was not ratified by the Polish Sejm.
 In exchange for agreeing to a border along the Zbruch River, Petliura was promised military help in regaining Soviet-controlled Ukrainian territories, including Kiev.
 He would then reassume the authority of the Ukrainian People's Republic.